fpusan/tutorial-template/docs/source/SQMtools/subsetTax.rst

    .. rubric:: Value
       :name: value

-   SQM object containing only the requested taxon.
+   SQM or SQMbunch object containing only the requested taxon.

    .. rubric:: See Also
       :name: see-also